yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/email-outbound.md

 → Email and Username will be the sening Email ID.
-For ex, support@abc.com → Example of Server /Host: smtp.gmail.com, smtp.office365.com etc → Password will be the mail password
+For ex, support@abc.com → Example of Server /Host: smtp.gmail.com, smtp.office365.com etc → Password will be the mail password.
+Some mail servers like Gmail offers [safer alteratives](https://support.google.com/mail/answer/185833?hl=en) to expose the password.
+That can be genrated and given for SMTP configuration.
 → Add port and security type

 The IT team of your business will be able to help you in fetching the exact SMTP details.